 The Computational Atmospheric Chemistry and Exposure Laboratory, led by Dr. Kristina Wagstrom, specializes in applying computational engineering-based approaches to address problems related to air pollution and atmospheric chemistry.
-This includes creating new and expanded modeling approaches, using community-developed computational tools to directly answer pressing scientific questions, and using low-cost monitoring tools to expand the observational data available for model evaluation and development.
-The overarching goal of the laboratory is to bridge the gap between the basic scientific understanding of the transport and transformation of atmospheric pollutants and the tools policy makers use to develop potential air pollution strategies.
+This includes creating new and expanded modeling approaches, using community-developed computational tools to directly answer pressing scientific questions, using low-cost monitoring tools to expand the observational data available for model evaluation and development, and addressing local air pollution concerns posed by community partners.
+The overarching goal of the laboratory is to bridge the gap between the basic scientific understanding of the transport and transformation of atmospheric pollutants and the tools policy makers and communities use to develop potential air pollution strategies.

 November 26, 2018: Fatema Parvez will defend her PhD thesis work.

 Parvez and Wagstrom (2018) Comparing estimates from the R-LINE near road dispersion model using model-derived and observation-derived meteorology, Atmospheric Pollution Research, 9(3): 483-493.

 Attn: Kristina Wagstrom, UTEB 286

 Storrs, CT 06269